gold star for USAHOF

 Mattias Norstrom was traded from the New York Rangers to Los Angeles during his third NHL season as part of an eight-player trade, and the Defenseman would remain with the Kings for 780 Games, making him one of the more tenured players in franchise history.
 Norstrom had far more ice…

-Jari Kurri was one of the legends in Edmonton in the 1980s, winning five Stanley Cups with the Oilers and earning five post-season All-Star Selections.
-Kurri returned to Europe after the fifth Cup win, but on May 30, 1991, his rights were traded twice, first to Philadelphia, who subsequently dealt him…
+Jari Kurri was one of the legends in Edmonton in the 1980s, winning five Stanley Cups with the Oilers and earning five postseason All-Star Selections.
+Kurri returned to Europe after the fifth Cup win.
+However, on May 30, 1991, his rights were traded twice: first to Philadelphia, who then dealt him…

 Jozef Stumpel was coming into his own as a playmaker with the Boston Bruins, and after a 76-Point year, he was traded to Los Angeles, who needed his abilities.
 In Stumpel’s first season as a King, he had a career-high 58 Assists, a number that was good enough to land…

-Glen Murray began and ended his career with the Boston Bruins, but in between that was a stint with Pittsburgh, and a six-year run with Los Angeles, that started late in the 1996-97 Season.
-Murray received more ice time in L.A., and he was also beginning the prime of his…
+Glen Murray began and ended his career with the Boston Bruins, but in between, he had a stint with Pittsburgh and a run with Los Angeles, which lasted six years and started late in the 1996-97 Season.
+Murray received more ice time in L.A., and he was also beginning the…

 As the 70s bled into the 80s, stay-at-home Defensemen were not in vogue but were (and are) a necessary part of Hockey.
-This made Los Angeles' 1979 First Round selection of Jay Wells unsexy, but his toughness was required, and proved to be a large part of who the Kings were…
+This made Los Angeles' 1979 First Round selection of Jay Wells unsexy, but his toughness was essential and became a significant part of who the Kings were in the…